 -Minimum of three years of pre-hospital care experience at the paramedic level.

--Demonstrated ability to communicate well, both written and oral
+-Ability to communicate well, both written and oral.

 -Comprehensive understanding of ethical responsibilities.